 The daily intake of vitamin D recommended by the German Nutrition Society (DGE) is 800 I.U.
-This value seems far too low considering the study situation.
+This value seems far too low considering the research.
 The Canadian Pediatric Society recommends 2,000 I.E. per day for expectant mothers.
 The Federal Office for Risk Assessment (BfR) cites 2,000 I.E as the upper limit for daily intake.

-Therapeutically, vitamin D is administered in doses of up to 50,000 I.U. used.
+Therapeutically, vitamin D is administered in doses of up to 50,000 I.U.

 To optimize the performance of all vitamin D positively influenced bodily functions, a blood concentration of 40-60 ng / ml is the ideal.
 If your vitamin D concentration is greatly reduced, the level may not be sufficiently increased by the administration of over-the-counter preparations alone.
 In these cases a doctor should be consulted and your level of vitamin D checked regularly.